Reflecting Upon Irreducible Mind

 a "shifting" (i.e. something rather arrow like), but rather of a "drifting,"

 since there was no "survival-of-the-fittest" demand.
-Or, alternatively, we
+Or, alternatively,

-the "creative tendency" in the universe.
+by the "creative tendency" in the universe.

 The